Raymont Harris: Regular season

+Postseason

 Life after football

 Harris joined The Ohio State University Department of Athletics in March 2010 as Director of Development.
 He was responsible for major gifts for all athletic priorities, including endowments and capital projects.
 He retired from OSU in September 2022.

 Before going to the Department of Athletics, Harris served as Assistant Director of Development for the Fisher College of Business.
 In his time at Fisher, Harris oversaw their annual fund, managed the Fisher share holders, and worked to develop the Fisher Commons.